- Baby Leaf

-The top half of the two-for-one value in beets is its leaves.
-Beet "greens" can be red or green or both, and sold separately as beet green bunches or with the tender young beet roots still attached.
+The top half of the two-for-one value is the leaves.
+Beet "greens" can be red or green or both, and sold separately as beet-green bunches or with the tender young beet roots still attached.
 They are nutrient-packed, hugely popular, and hard-as-the-dickens for customers to find in many regions right now.

 At market, display beets with the colorful roots facing the customer.
 Cut a few in half to show the tender inner flesh, and mist the beets frequently to keep them shiny and colorful.